jmmendez-ops/Felivet-Insight/README.md

 # Feline Detector (Public Collaboration Copy)

-A Flutter app for cat-focused detection and classification workflows.
+A Flutter app for cat-focused detection and classification workflows

-## Project Status

-This repository is the public collaboration copy of the project.

 ## Requirements